pypa/pipx/docs/how-to/use-uv-backend.rst

   path, or a name it normalizes (``pipx run pip_search`` installs ``pip-search``). ``uv tool run`` takes that name up front and would guess it from the package, so pipx installs the package first and runs the script it declares.
 Pass ``pipx run --spec <spec> <normalized-name>`` to keep uv's cache when the package declares a matching console script.
+  A spec with no distribution name (a path, a URL, a direct reference) is installed twice, once to learn its name and once into the run venv.

 *************
  Cache layout